Historical Performance PracticeThe study

 • Study music from a historical perspective

-• From the Renaissance to the Romantic
+• From the early Middle Ages, through the Renaissance to the Romantic era

 • Move from your bachelor’s to a master’s at HKU University of the Arts Utrecht